OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/shift-register.md

 First, we'll clear out the register so all LEDs are off by writing eight 0's to the shift register, then pulsing the latch pin to write the outputs to the data lines.
 This is done by setting and holding SER LOW, then pulsing SRCLK 8 times, then pulsing RCLK once.

-Now, since the shift register shifts values from position A towards position H, we need to **reverse** the order of the 8 LEDs that we want to turn on.
-To turn on the 2nd, 4th, and 8th LEDs, we'll have to send the shift register the values `1, 0, 0, 0, 1, 0, 1, 0` in that order.
+Earlier we mentioned that the shift register shifts bits from position A towards position H, so we'll need to reverse the order of the 8 LEDs that we want to turn on.
+To turn on the 2nd, 4th, and 8th LEDs, we'll send the shift register the values `1, 0, 0, 0, 1, 0, 1, 0` in that order.
 For each of these values:

 1. Set SER to the specified value (HIGH or LOW).
 1. Pulse SRCLK from LOW to HIGH to shift the value of SER into the shift register.